-Assumption II: Marking and handling will not affect the catchability of Chinook salmon in the second event.
+Assumption II: Marking and Handling Will Not Affect the Catchability of Chinook Salmon in the Second Event

 There is no explicit test for this assumption because the behavior of unhandled fish cannot be observed.
 There may be some handling-induced behavior that, with no adjustment, may bias estimated abundance.
-In response to being handled, marked Chinook salmon have a tendency to delay their upstream migration upon release, even temporarily heading downstream into marine waters before resuming their upstream migration (Bernard et al. 1999).
+In response to being handled, marked Chinook salmon have a tendency to delay their upriver migration upon release, even temporarily heading downriver into marine waters before resuming their upriver migration (Bernard et al. 1999).
 In the past, a few fish released at Canyon Island have been caught in late June by the marine commercial sockeye salmon fishery (Pahlke and Bernard 1996; McPherson et al. 1997).
-While these few instances have been mostly an annoyance, this phenomenon may be pronounced with implementation of directed Chinook salmon fishing in May and early June.
+Although these few instances have been mostly an annoyance, this phenomenon may be pronounced with implementation of directed Chinook salmon fishing in May and early June.
 The adjustment for this phenomenon is to censor any marked fish caught in marine fisheries.
 To that end, the Divisions of Commercial Fisheries and Sport Fish (DCF and DSF) will sample harvest in the commercial gillnet fishery in Taku Inlet and the recreational fishery near Juneau to recover fish marked at Canyon Island.
 The primary purpose of these independent sampling programs is to recover CWTs.
 An expected 40% of the commercial catch will be inspected along with 20% of the recreational catch.
 In 2005 the same protocol was in place; moreover, the sampling rates for each fishery were higher than planned.
 While looking for CWTs, any primary or secondary marks from the mark-recapture experiment will be noted.
 The number of fish recaptured in marine fisheries will be expanded according to the fraction of harvests inspected for marks and the result subtracted from the number marked (see Data Analysis section).
 There should be no trap-induced behavior because different sampling gears are used in different sampling events.
 However, we will attempt to meet this assumption by minimizing holding and handling time of all captured fish.
 Any obviously stressed or injured fish will not be tagged.